Unlocking Homeownership: Demystifying USDA Loan Questions

 What is the difference between a USDA loan and a conventional loan?

 A USDA loan is a type of government-backed loan that is designed to help low- to moderate-income borrowers in rural areas purchase a home.
-Conventional loans, on the other hand, are not backed by the government and can be used to purchase a home in any location.
+On the other hand, conventional loans are not government-backed and are available for home purchases everywhere.
 While USDA loans often offer lower interest rates and require no down payment, they have stricter eligibility requirements and can only be used for certain types of properties.

 What is the income limit for a USDA loan?